-Information about Learning Difficulties: Parents must notify the Headmaster in writing if they are aware or suspect that a Student has a learning difficulty and the Parents must provide us with copies of all written reports and other relevant information.
-Parents will be asked to withdraw the Student, without being charged Fees in lieu of notice if, in the professional judgement of the Headmaster and after consultation with the Parents and with the Student (where appropriate), the School cannot provide adequately for a Student’s special educational needs.
-Remedial teaching provided by the School will be charged as an extra.
+Information about Learning Difficulties: Parents must notify the Headmaster in writing if they are aware or suspect that a Student (or anyone in his or her immediate family) has a learning difficulty and the Parents must provide us with copies of all written reports and other relevant information.
+Parents will be asked to withdraw the Student, without being charged Fees in lieu of notice if, in the professional judgement of the Headmaster and after consultation with the Parents and with the Student (where appropriate), the School cannot provide adequately for a Student's special educational needs.
+The School reserves the right to charge for the provision of remedial teaching.

 Moving up the School: It is assumed that each Student who satisfies the relevant criteria (see the Student & Parent Handbook) at the time will progress through the School and will ultimately complete the A2 Year (Year 13).
 Parents will be advised before the end of the Spring Term if there appears to be any reason why the Student may be refused a place at the next stage of the School.
 Parents must give a term's notice in writing (i.e. before the start of the Summer Term) in accordance with the Provisions about Notice (in section H) if they do not intend the Student to proceed to the next stage of the School, or a term's Fees in lieu of notice will be payable.

-Student’s Original Work: Copyright in the Student’s original work, such as classroom work, prep or homework, projects, internal examination scripts, musical compositions, paintings and computer generated material, belongs to the Student.
-Most such work (but not examination scripts) will be returned to the Student when it is no longer required for purposes of assessment or display.
-The Parents consent for themselves and (so far as they are entitled to do so) on behalf of the Student, to our retaining such work at school premises until, in our professional judgement, it is appropriate to release the work to the Student.
+Student's Intellectual Property: The Parents consent for themselves and (so far as they are entitled to do so) on behalf of the Student, to our retaining such work at school premises until, in our professional judgement, it is appropriate to release the work to the Student.
 Certain coursework may have to be retained for longer than other work in order to reduce the risk of cheating.
-We will take reasonable care to preserve the Student’s work undamaged but cannot accept liability for loss or damage caused to this or any other property of the Student by factors outside the direct control of the Headmaster and staff.
+We will take reasonable care to preserve the Student's work undamaged but cannot accept liability for loss or damage caused to this or any other property of the Student by factors outside the direct control of the Headmaster and staff.

 School Regime: The Parents accept that the School will be run in accordance with the authorities delegated by the Partners to the Headmaster.
 The Headmaster is entitled to exercise a wide discretion in relation to the School's policies, rules and regime and will exercise those discretions in a reasonable and lawful manner and with procedural fairness when the status of a Student is at issue.